R44 (New York City Subway car): General Overhaul Program and post-overhaul

-During the General Overhaul Program, from 1991 to 1993, 342 R44s were rebuilt by the NYCT either at the 207th Street Yard in Manhattan or the Coney Island Complex in Brooklyn (cars 5342–5479 and all SIR cars) and by Morrison–Knudsen off NYCT premises (cars 5202–5341).
+The R44s were rebuilt beginning in March 1990.
+They were the last of the MTA's fleet to undergo the General Overhaul (GOH) program as a result of deferred maintenance.
+140 cars were rebuilt off property by Morrison–Knudsen in Hornell, New York, and 138 cars were rebuilt in-house at the 207th Street Overhaul Shop in Inwood, Manhattan and the Coney Island Overhaul Shop in Coney Island, Brooklyn.
 Some improvements included the repainting of the carbon steel blue stripes into silver gray stripes (most NYCT cars) or the replacement of the stripes with stainless steel panels (NYCT cars 5228–5229 and all SIR cars).
 The rollsigns on the sides were replaced with electronic LCD signs on the NYCT cars and were completely removed on the SIR cars.
-The SIR R44s, however, retained their original two-note warning tones from their entry into service, unlike their NYCT counterparts, which had their warning tones replaced with the same ones that are found on the R62s, R62As, R68s, and R68As.
+The entire fleet was renumbered during the overhaul process; by January 1993, all overhauled cars were in service.

 Even after the GOH program, several NYCT R44s were retired due to various mishaps.
 Cars 5319 and 5402 were damaged in separate fire-related incidents.
 Cars 5282–5285 were involved in a derailment north of 135th Street, resulting in the whole set being placed out of service.
 Car 5248 was taken out of service in 2004 due to cracked truck bolsters.
 Cars 5282 and 5319 were completely destroyed and subsequently scrapped in the late 1990s, car 5284 was eventually repaired and returned to service, and the other damaged cars were stored out of service for parts until they were scrapped with the rest of the NYCT cars.

 All SIR cars were overhauled for a second time between 2007 and 2010 as a part of scheduled maintenance program.
 Several improvements included the repainting of the bulkheads, rebuilt trucks, new dark floors, newly repainted periwinkle bucket seats, and updated logos; unlike the NYCT cars, the SIR cars retained their original blue "M" MTA decals during their first overhaul.
 The cars have been undergoing further intermittent rounds of scheduled maintenance as their parts age over time.

+Even after their second overhaul, several SIR R44s were retired due to various mishaps.
+On December 26, 2008, car 402 was pulled from service after being badly damaged from accidentally hitting a bumper block at the Tottenville station.
+It was stored at 207th Street Yard and stripped of parts for other SIR cars; by 2013, it was scrapped.
+In May 2013, cars 399 and 466 were taken out of service after being damaged in a sideswipe.
+Both cars were also stripped of parts for other SIR cars.